 If you were impacted by COVID-19, own real estate and were unable to make your usual monthly mortgage payments, you may have requested a life line from your mortgage servicer and asked that your mortgage payments be put into forbearance and are now looking for options after mortgage forbearance ends.
 This meant that you would not need to make a mortgage payments while your loan was in the forbearance program, but it also meant that you would still owe the back owned payments one way or another at some point in time.
 If you have a Fannie Mae, Freddie Mace, HUD, FHA or VA loan these forbearances last for 6 months and then could be extended for an additional 6 months and potentially another 6 months after that if you received your initial forbearance February 28, 2021 or June 30, 2020 respectively per the Consumer Financial Protection Bureau.
+I had the chance to discuss option after mortgage forbearance ends on 1150 AM KKNW and you can listen to the show here:

-Even through forbearance can still be requested for another month or so, the program will eventually come to an end along with the foreclosure moratorium, and borrowers will need to know their options after mortgage forbearance ends to know what direction to go and have a plan for the future.
+Even though forbearance can still be requested for another month or so, the program will eventually come to an end along with the foreclosure moratorium, and borrowers will need to know their options after mortgage forbearance ends to know what direction to go and have a plan for the future.
 Without further ado, here are some of the options that may be available to you depending on the type of loan you have and your mortgage loan servicer.

 (1) Make up Missed Mortgage Payments in a Lump Sum after Forbearance Ends